lukegvoigt/vnr-website/replit.md

 - **Access**: Visit `/admin/index.html` to access the admin portal
 - **Authentication**: Login with GitHub (requires OAuth app setup)
 - **Features**:
-  - View all blog posts in a user-friendly interface
-  - Create new posts with a form
-  - Edit existing posts
-  - Delete posts
+  - Manage blog posts: View, create, edit, and delete
+  - Manage the Upcoming page content
   - Upload images
   - Changes automatically commit to GitHub
+  - User-friendly interface with markdown editor

 ### Adding a New Post (Manual Method)
 1. Create a new `.md` file in `src/content/posts/`